aFarkas/respimage/how-respimg-works.md

 big.jpg:    2000w / 505px = 3.96x
 ```

-What ``respimg`` resource selection is doing is quite simple.
-It searches for the best quality candidate in case of a device with 2 DPR, the example above returns the big.jpg with a density of the 3.96, then it compares the useless extra pixels (i.e.: 3.96x - 2x : 1.96x) with the missing density of the next lower candidate "medium.jpg" (i.e.: only 0.02) and balances the quality loss vs. the download decrease.
+What ``respimg``'s resource selection is doing is quite simple.
+It searches for the best quality candidate.
+In case of a 2x device, the example above returns the big.jpg, then it compares the useless extra pixels (i.e.: 3.96x - 2x : 1.96x) with the missing density of the next lower candidate "medium.jpg" (i.e.: only 0.02) and balances the quality loss vs. the download decrease.
+This means the more useless data has to be downloaded, the greedier the algorithm trys to fetch the next lower candidate.

 Here is a simple [demo](http://codepen.io/aFarkas/full/tplJE/).

+Although the example above is constructed, this simple and basic technique can save a lot of bandwidth with real images and realistic sizes: [comparison polyfill demo](http://afarkas.github.io/responsive-image-race/)).

 Note: That ``respimg`` does only work in browsers, which do not support the srcset attribute natively.
-This means you should not use Chrome for this test.
-Or in case you do use Chrome, you might want to fill an issue after that ;).
+This means you should not use Chrome for the examples above.

-Well, the example above is constructed, so the main question is how much does this save with real image data and "real" sizes.
-The answer is a lot more than I thought myself. (demo with a lot of image data is comming ;-), until then try the following: [comparison polyfill demo](http://afarkas.github.io/responsive-image-race/)).

-**``respimg`` is built to not only use responsive images today, but also to use it responsible without wasting any data.**
+**``respimg`` is built to not only use responsive images today, but also to use it responsible without wasting any data or writing invalid markup.**